Reply 1988

 Reply 1988 is a South Korean television series and the third installment of the Reply anthology series.
-It stars an ensemble cast led by Lee Hye-ri, Park Bo-gum, Ryu Jun-yeol, Go Kyung-pyo, and Lee Dong-hwi.
 Set in the 1980s when South Korea underwent major political and economic changes, it revolves around five friends and their families living in the same neighborhood in Seoul.
 It aired every Friday and Saturday from November 6, 2015 to January 16, 2016 on tvN spanning 20 episodes.

-The series received widespread critical and audience acclaim with its finale episode recording an 18.8% nationwide audience share making it the highest rated drama in Korean cable television history at the time of airing.
-It became a cultural phenomenon initiating the newtro boom in South Korea and is widely hailed as a “National Drama".
+The series received widespread critical and audience acclaim with its finale episode recording an 18.8% nationwide audience share, making it the highest rated drama in Korean cable television history at the time of airing.
+It became a cultural phenomenon initiating the newtro boom in South Korea and is often called a "National Drama".
+Regarded as a television masterpiece by the BBC, it is credited with ushering in South Korea's cable television era, increasing realistic and nostalgic media domestically, and popularizing Korean drama internationally.

 Premise

 In 1988, five childhood friends who all reside in Seoul's Ssangmun-dong district with their families rely on one another to get through their difficult adolescence and forge a future together.